jdBasic

 FAQ

-Can I learn BASIC without installing anything?
+Can I learn without installing anything?

 Is jdBasic good for beginners?